ajshap00/TopTunes/README.md

 ## Installation

-To get started with the Goat Project, follow these steps:
+To get started with the TopTunes Project, follow these steps:

 1. **Clone the repository:**